agustin-recoba/PyDistSim/docs/reference/networkmixin.rst

 ************************
 .. currentmodule:: pydistsim.network.behavior

-The communication properties of the network are defined in the :class:`behaviorModel` class.
+The communication properties of the network are defined in the :class:`NetworkBehaviorModel` class.
 This class defines the three parameters that are used to model the communication properties of the network:

    #.
 Whether or not the messages being sent at a given time will arrive in the same order they were sent (massage